 While there are many restaurants in San Francisco Castro, several of them are casual dining experiences.
 There are a few gems here though and these are some of my favorites.

 The Sausage Factory: The Sausage Factory is a casual Italian restaurant that has been in the neighborhood for more than 40 years.
 They serve some of the best pizza in the area and their homemade pasta has locals coming back for more.
 The ingredients are fresh, the pizza dough is made daily and all of their sauces are made in the restaurant.
 Address: 517 Castro Street

 Canela Bistro Bar: My final recommendation is Canela Bistro Bar.
 You can tell this restaurant is a labor of love for its owners.
-With Spanish inspired food and drinks, it is one of the best restaurants in the San Francisco Castro.
-Not only is the food great, but their service is always top notch.
+With Spanish-inspired food and drinks, it is one of the best restaurants in San Francisco Castro.
+Not only is the food great, but their service is always top-notch.
 Address: 2272 Market Street (at Noe)

 Twin Peaks Tavern: This is a legendary bar here.
 It was one of the first gay bars in San Francisco to remove the covering from their windows and 'open' themselves up to the streets of the city.
 With its ornate decor and great location, it should be one of your first stops in the neighborhood.
 Address: 401 Castro Street

 Toad Hall: Another great place to check out is Toad Hall.
 This one is set off Castro Street on 18th, so it isn't usually as crowded as some of the other places.
 Address: 4146 18th St